BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [OBJECTIVES]

 [Once one army has been Broken, the game might suddenly end.
 At the end of each turn after this condition has been met, roll a D6.
-On a 1-2, the game ends — otherwise, the battle continues for another turn.]
+On a 1-2, the game ends â€” otherwise, the battle continues for another turn.]

 [At the end of the game, the team that has scored the most Victory Points wins the game.
 If both teams have the same number of Victory Points, the game is a draw.]

 [SCORING VICTORY POINTS]

 [At the start of the game, each player secretly writes down one enemy Hero model to be the target of their forces.
 This means that each team will have two targets.
-Players may not discuss with their partner which Hero they have chosen for the duration of the game — it is secret from all players accept the player who wrote it down.]
+Players may not discuss with their partner which Hero they have chosen for the duration of the game â€” it is secret from all players accept the player who wrote it down.]

 -
 -